Free Independence is not definable: Definable Sets in Continuous Logic

 \section{Definable Sets in Continuous Logic}

 For completeness, we set out the basics of definable sets in continuous logic, and refer the reader to the exposition in \cite[Section~2]{goldbring2023spectral} and \cite[Section~8]{hart2023introduction} for further information.
-For the benefit of the reader not versed in model theory, we remark that understanding the proofs that follow only relies upon the characterization given in equation (\ref{eq:lift}), where $X$ is defined as in equation (\ref{eq:defX}).
+For the benefit of the reader not versed in model theory, we remark that understanding the proofs that follow only relies upon the characterization of definable sets given by ultraproducts (see equation (\ref{eq:lift}), where the definable set $X$ is defined as pairs of elements which are freely independent).

 Definable sets are broadly those subsets that can be quantified over within a logical framework.
 For example, if a set $S$ is defined by a formula $\varphi$, then it is easy to express the statement ``for all elements $x$ in $S$,..." simply by writing ``for all $x$, $\varphi(x)$ implies..."\footnote{We are describing the case of classical (discrete) model theory here to give the basic flavour of definability.
 In the continuous setting, not every set defined by a formula is definable, see \cite[Proposition 3.2.8]{farah2021model}.}.
 Examples of such sets in unital C$^*$-algebras include the sets of self-adjoint elements, unitaries, and projections \cite[Example 3.2.7]{farah2021model}.
 Definable sets broaden this notion beyond just those sets exactly defined by formulas.